aaljoudi/learner_rep/README.md

 # learner_rep
-This rep is for me to learn GitHub commands and how it works.
+This rep is for me to learn GitHub commands and how it works!